asifkd012020/open-itg-aws_runbooks/ecr/PLAYBOOK.md

 |RS.AN-4|Incidents are categorized consistent with response plans|
 |RS.AN-5|Processes are established to receive, analyze and respond to vulnerabilities disclosed to the organization from internal and external sources (e.g. internal testing, security bulletins, or security researchers)|

-**Why?** Using Amazon EventBridge, you can automatically report and respond to incidents of almost any kind, including ECR actions, Image Scans, or API Calls via CloudTrail.
+**Why?** Using an event-based solution, you can automatically report and respond to incidents of almost any kind, including ECR actions, Image Scans, or API Calls via CloudTrail.

-**How?** For various incident types, an appropriate response rule should be determined and added to EventBridge.
+**How?** For various incident types, an appropriate response rule should be determined and added to Amazon EventBridge.
 Depending on the organization's Incident Response Plan, there may be need for human interaction in some cases, or fully automated remediation in other cases.
 For information on setting up EventBridge with ECR, as well as some sample events, see [Endnote 4](#endnote-4).

 ## Endnotes
 ### Endnote 1 <!-- omit in toc -->